 #feedingthefrontline where teammates could brainstorm ideas for community support.
-Colleagues quickly pulled together an initiative to help frontline healthcare workers and developed a plan to reach out to restaurant partners and hospitals.
+Colleagues quickly pulled together an initiative to help frontline healthcare workers and developed a plan to get in touch with restaurant partners and hospitals.

 ‘I was new to the team and new to using Slack,’ says Craig Foster, director of global enterprise account management at Deliveroo.
 ‘I was sending messages like, “Hi.
 We haven’t met yet, but can you help deliver meals to doctors and nurses?”
 We had to build a programme on the fly and swiftly drum up resources to deliver free meals to hospitals.
 With Slack, we could quickly add people into channels and have them hit the ground running.’

-Transforming collaboration and working toward a shared goal
+Transforming collaboration and working towards a shared goal

 ‘New volunteers had everything they needed to get started, even weeks after the channel was created,’ says Foster.
 ‘No one was having to go back and catch people up to speed.
 These new volunteers could do that for themselves.’

-Nurturing community and connection in the digital HQ
+Nurturing community and connection in the productivity platform